 - Remove wastewater then clean out the chamber and tank for the next cycle of use.

 Since sterilization is important in any health facility, having an autoclave is a piece of necessary equipment in your office or practice.
 An autoclave allows you to sterilise large quantities of instruments and textiles simultaneously, so you will always have the right tool for the job.
-For any inquiries about how to select the right dental autoclave for your office, do not hesitate to call and visit Critical Dental so we can help you make the right choice.
+For any inquiries about how to select the right dental autoclave for your office, do not hesitate to call and visit Melag Autoclave so we can help you make the right choice.